accessibilitywars/zaw2/content/builds/alac-hybrid-tempest.md

 #### Healing Over Time
 Tempest has reliable heal over time mechanics, primarily due to long lasting regeneration and soothing mist.
 In order to maintain soothing mist, water attunement must always be included as a bridge to swapping elements.
 Each time you swap into water, you provide 10s of soothing mist.
-Therefore a simplified elemental rotation will be:
+Therefore a simplified elemental cycle will be:
 1. {{ skill(id="29706") }}
 2. {{ skill(id="5493") }}
 3. {{ skill(id="5495") }}